Active Substance: panitumumab

 Other information about Vectibix

 The European Commission granted a conditional marketing authorisation valid throughout the European Union for Vectibix on 3 December 2007.
-The conditional marketing authorisation has been renewed every year since then.

 For more information about treatment with Vectibix, read the package leaflet (also part of the EPAR) or contact your doctor or pharmacist.